UnexomWid/playfair/README.md

 cargo install --path .
 ```

+Note that you should compile on Windows, Linux and Mac, which may require compiling on different machines.

+If you only run `xbuild` on Windows and it can't generate the binaries for other platforms, you won't be able to run apps protected by Playfair on those platforms.

-You won't be able to redistribute CLI binaries (they will only work on your machine), because they store the local path to the compiled Lib (which is `_dist`).
+The CLI has to be compiled locally on the machine where you want to use it.
+This is because the CLI binary stores the local path to the compiled Lib (which is in `_dist`).
 When you add Playfair to a project, the Lib binary needs to be copied from there (so the CLI has to remember the dir path).

 # License <a href="https://github.com/UnexomWid/playfair/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIR OR Apache 2" /></a>